onelogin/onelogin-python-sdk/README.md

 ## Code of Conduct

-Everyone interacting in the Onelogin Python SDK project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/onelogin-ruby-sdk/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the OneLogin Python SDK project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/onelogin/onelogin-ruby-sdk/blob/master/CODE_OF_CONDUCT.md).